-The shopfront must include pilasters at either side and these should project forward slightly and include a plinth (base) and capital detail.
+The shopfront must include pilasters at either side and these should project forward by up to 100 mm for the main part of the pilaster and include a plinth (base) and capital detail.

 III.
 Materials

 Window frames, doors, pilasters and fascias must be of timber construction with a painted finish and not a stained finish.
 Stallrisers must be of timber or masonry construction.